-4 Ways We Design Safety into Our Modular Wall Solutions
+4 Ways We Design Safety into Our Temporary Wall Systems

 Spend a little time talking with our Vice President of Product Development, Bruce Bickford, and you’ll quickly realize just how much safety factors into STARC's design process.
-Keeping patients and staff safe during an occupied renovation is at the core of our mission to raise the standard for healthcare construction, a priority that extends to occupied renovations.
+Keeping building occupants safe during renovations is at the core of our mission to raise the standard for construction safety.

 Here are four ways we design safety into our solutions.

-1. Designing for Safe, Simple and Disruption-Free Installation
+1. Designing Temporary Construction Walls for Safe, Simple and Disruption-Free Installation

 Installation safety is a top criteria for our design team.
 We think about the whole installation picture: how and where our system will be installed, who will install it, and how quickly the installation can happen.
 Here are a couple of ways we design for simple and safe installation: